rushipanchal1656/Student-App-Deployment-on-AWS-Ubuntu-Jenkins-Maven-Git-GitHub-/README.md

 mvn clean package
 ```

-4. Save and build the project.
+4.Save and build the project.

 ---